seaofvoices/darklua/site/content/docs/getting-started/index.md

 darklua process src processed-src
 ```

 If a configuration file is found in the folder where the command is run, darklua will automatically use it.
-If your configuration file is not named `.darklua.json` or `.darklua.json5`, or not located in the folder where you are running the command, you must specify it with the `--config-path` argument:
+If your configuration file is not named `.darklua.json` or `.darklua.json5`, or not located in the folder where you are running the command, you must specify it with the `--config` argument:

 ```
-darklua process src processed-src --config-path ./path/config.json
+darklua process src processed-src --config ./path/config.json
 # or the shorter version:
 darklua process src processed-src -c ./path/config.json
 ```